Abib Sarajuddin

-Abib Sarajuddin is a citizen of Afghanistan, who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.

-His Guantanamo Internment Serial Number was 458.

-Guantanamo intelligence analysts estimate that he was born in 1942.
+Abib Sarajuddin (born 1942) is an Afghan citizen who was held without charge by the United States at the Guantanamo Bay detention camp in Cuba as Extrajudicial Detention (ISN 458).
+Captured in eastern Afghanistan in January 2002 along with relatives and a neighbor, he was alleged to have been associated with anti-coalition figures and to have provided shelter to Jalaluddin Haqqani, allegations he denied.
+A Combatant Status Review Tribunal later affirmed his designation as an “enemy combatant,” and his case went before an Administrative Review Board to determine whether he should continue to be detained.
+Sarajuddin was eventually repatriated to Afghanistan, and in 2008 he gave a detailed interview to the McClatchy News Service describing his detention and its after-effects.

 Summary

 Sarajuddin, his brother Khan Zaman, his son Gul Zaman, and his neighbor Mohammad Gul, were all captured on the night of January 21, 2002, early during the administration of Hamid Karzai.
 Gul Zaman, and Mohammad Gul were released.
-Abib Sarajuddin and Khan Zaman Tribunals confirmed the original determination that they had been correctly classified as "enemy combatants".
+Combatant Status Review Tribunals for Abib Sarajuddin and Khan Zaman confirmed the original determination that they had been correctly classified as "enemy combatants".

 The New York Times article

 The New York Times published an article about the search for Jalaluddin Haqqani, and how it led to the aerial bombardment of Sarajuddin's home.
 The New York Times article was presented as an exhibit to Sarajuddin's Combatant Status Review Tribunal.

 The New York Times article said that Sarajuddin hosted Jalaluddin Haqqani overnight out of traditional hospitality; that other villagers had reported Haqqani's stay; and that American forces had bombarded Sarajuddin's household from the air, on November 16, 2002, killing everyone except Sarajuddin and Haqqani.
 According to The New York Times, Sarajuddin, and the other three were arrested on January 21, 2002.
 The New York Times quoted various American officers who predicted that Sarajuddin would soon be released.